Exeter: Ethnicity

 The ethnicity of the City of Exeter from 1991 to 2021 is below:

 Religion

 Economy

 The Met Office, the main weather forecasting organisation for the United Kingdom and one of the most significant in the world, relocated from Bracknell in Berkshire to Exeter in early 2004.
-It is one of the largest employers in the area (together with the University of Exeter, Devon County Council and the Royal Devon and Exeter NHS Foundation Trust).
+It is one of the largest employers in the area (together with the University of Exeter, Devon County Council and Royal Devon University Healthcare NHS Foundation Trust).

 Around 35,000 people commute into Exeter on a daily basis, from nearby surrounding towns.
 Exeter provides services, employment and shopping for local residents within the city limits and also from nearby towns in Teignbridge, Mid Devon and East Devon, together sometimes known as the Exeter & Heart of Devon area (EHOD).
 Exeter therefore provides for the EHOD area population of 457,400.

 Exeter has been identified among the top ten most profitable locations for a business to be based.
+As of 2022, 39% of Exeter workers are in professional occupations, much higher than the national average of 26%.
+However, median pay for full-time workers is below the figure for Great Britain as a whole, though above that for South West England.